 Active play dates

-Team up with a friend (who also has kids) and enjoy an active play date together.
+Although tricky if you’re in lockdown, team up with a friend (who also has kids) and enjoy an active play date together.
 Go to the local park and whilst the kids play on the equipment, you can pump out a mini circuit (think squats, lunges, pushups and planks).
-Better yet, get a game of soccer or frisbee happening so you can all play together, followed by a healthy pre-packed picnic of course!
+Better yet, get a game of soccer or frisbee happening so you can all play together (from a distance), followed by a healthy pre-packed lunch of course!

 Plan ahead for travel